-All Impreza models are powered by the same 2.0-liter 4-cylinder boxer engine rated at 148 hp and 145 lb-ft of torque.
-With the standard 5-speed manual, the Impreza receives an Environmental Protection Agency rating of 25 mpg city/34 mpg hwy (33 mpg for the 5-door).
-Toss in the Continuously Variable Transmission (CVT) automatic transmission and those figures climb to 27 mpg city/36 mpg hwy.
+The 2016 Subaru Impreza is powered by a 2.0-liter 4-cylinder boxer engine rated at 148 horsepower and 145 lb-ft of torque.
+With the standard 5-speed manual, the Impreza receives an Environmental Protection Agency rating of 25 mpg in the city and 34 mpg hwy.
+Opt for the automatic CVT and those figures climb to 28 mpg city/37 mpg hwy.

 Standard Features & Options

-The 2.0i Premium ($21,090) adds cruise control, a 6-speaker audio upgrade, 16-in alloy wheels plus the All-Weather Package (heated seats, heated side mirrors and windshield de-icer) on manually equipped models.
+The 2.0i Premium (sedan, $21,890; wagon, $22,390) adds the automatic CVT, a 6-speaker audio upgrade, color-keyed mirrors, 16-in alloy wheels and the All-Weather package (heated seats, heated side mirrors and windshield de-icer) on manually equipped models.

-The 2.0 Sport Premium ($21,590) adds gray-finish 17-in aluminum alloy wheels, striped cloth upholstery, the Cold Weather Package, a leather-wrapped steering wheel and black-finish roof rails.
+The 2.0 Sport Premium ($21,890) adds gray-finish 17-in aluminum alloy wheels, striped cloth upholstery, the Cold Weather package, fog lights, a leather-wrapped steering wheel and black-finish roof rails.